ssunday/gedcom-parser/README.md

 Script to parse GEDCOM files into something I can use without getting another application (such as a CSV).

-The script doesn't really exist yet, but it will!

 ## Requirements

 - [Ruby](./.ruby-version)